James Bovard: Views

 In 2017, Bovard criticized President Donald Trump for the missile strike in Syria and referred to it as his "biggest foreign folly."
 Bovard writes, "Four years ago, Trump warned in a tweet: 'If the U.S. attacks Syria and hits the wrong targets, killing civilians, there will be worldwide hell to pay.'
 But the Trump administration has sharply increased U.S. bombing while curtailing restrictions that sought to protect innocents.
 A British-based human rights monitoring group estimated Friday that U.S.-led coalition strikes had killed almost 500 civilians in the past month—more than any month since U.S. bombing began.
 A United Nations commission of inquiry concluded that coalition airstrikes have caused a 'staggering loss of civilian life.'"
 He also stated that "Trump's most dangerous innovation involves direct attacks on Syrian government forces."

 In 2018, Bovard was critical of Trump, saying that he "has said and done many things to appall the friends of freedom.
 From Trump's pro-torture comments to his praise of police brutality to his cruise-missile barrage against Syria to his threat to annihilate North Korea, there are ample signs that he scorns a freedom-and-peace posture."

-Bovard is a critic of the TSA, writing that "the TSA has a long history of intimidation.
+Bovard is a critic of the Transportation Security Administration, writing that "the TSA has a long history of intimidation.
 In 2002, it created a system of fines to penalize travelers with bad attitudes, charging up to $1,500 for any alleged 'nonphysical interference.'
 This included any 'situation that in any way would interfere with the screener and his or her ability to continue to work or interfere with their ability to do their jobs,' according to a spokeswoman.
 The TSA failed to specify exactly how much groveling was necessary and eventually abandoned the regime of fines."
 He also criticized the TSA's watchlist and concluded that "the TSA's latest anti-privacy charade is yet more evidence that the agency should be done away with.
 After pointlessly groping countless Americans, the TSA has no excuse for groping more."

-Media mentions

-George Will, writing in The Washington Post, called Bovard "a one-man truth squad".
-A 1999 book review in the Wall Street Journal called him "the roving inspector general of the modern state".
-The New York Times in 2007 called Bovard "an anti-czar czar."
-A Washington Post columnist on criminal justice referred in 2017 to the "great writer and civil liberties advocate James Bovard".
-He discussed the War on Terror in a one-hour interview on CSPAN's Washington Journal in 2016.